Owais-Khan/ImageAnalysisTools/README.md

 ```

 ## ImageAnalysisCenterlineDeviation.py
-Compute the difference between two clipped and registered centerline by finding the normals between the reference line and an input line.
+Compute the difference between two clipped and registered centerlines by finding the normal between the reference line and an input line.
 The deviation will be
 stored in a paraview-readable format under CenterlineDeviation_Results/CenterlineDeviations.vtp.
 The OutputFolder is optional.
 ```console
 foo@bar:~$ python ImageAnalysisCenterlineDeviation.py -InputCenterline /path/to/input/centerline.vtp -BaseCenterline /path/to/reference/centerline.vtp -OutputFolder /path/to/output/folder